check_setup

 orget_data_specs()

 .
-Contains the 3 elements:- labels
+Contains the three elements:- labels

 Character vector with the names of each feature.